dblock/code.dblock.org/_posts/2013/2013-10-20-grape-mounted-behind-goliath.markdown

 comments: true
 dblog_post_id: 399
 ---
 Got a chance to play with [Goliath](https://postrank-labs.github.io/goliath/) for a bit.
-You don’t need to do much work to mount [Grape](https://github.com/ruby-grape/grape) behind it.
+You don't need to do much work to mount [Grape](https://github.com/ruby-grape/grape) behind it.
 Grape figures out content-negotiation and formatting for you, so just stream the response through Goliath.

 {% highlight ruby %}
 module Acme